 I love making banana bread because it is a quick bread.
 It doesn’t take much time or effort to make and the results are amazing.
 When the beautiful loaf comes out of the oven, it is hard to wait for a slice, but I promise the wait is worth it.
 You want to make sure the bread is cool to room temperature before slicing.
 Once cooled, slice away and enjoy for breakfast, a snack, or even dessert.

-Let me tell you a little secret, this blueberry banana bread actually tastes more like cake instead of bread and that is a VERY good thing:) I sometimes serve a thick slice with whipped cream and extra blueberries for dessert and it is always a hit.
+Let me tell you a little secret, this bread actually tastes more like cake instead of bread and that is a VERY good thing:) I sometimes serve a thick slice with whipped cream and extra blueberries for dessert and it is always a hit.
 You are going to love this banana bread recipe no matter how you eat it!